MicrosoftDocs/OfficeDocs-Support/Exchange/ExchangeServer/client-connectivity/exchange-security-update-issues.md

 You need to uninstall the previous installed IU before applying this SU as it is cumulative.
 You can find previous IU’s in add/remove programs.

+### A Restart from a previous installation is pending

+You keep getting following error, even after you have restarted the server several times:

+"Microsoft Exchange Server setup cannot continue because a restart from a previous installation or update is pending."

+**Resolution**

+Follow the steps provided on (this)[https://docs.microsoft.com/en-us/previous-versions/office/exchange-server-analyzer/cc164360(v=exchg.80)?redirectedfrom=MSDN] article to resolve the issue.

 ## Additional information

 ### How to update .NET when migrating from an unsupported CU